ryan-neil/gosurf/README.md

 - [ ] Build out `Swell` component
 - [ ] Fetch and render Swell component data from API
 - [ ] Look into adding `GridItemHeader` component
-- [ ] Look into adding `GridItemBody` component (this varies from component to component)
+- [ ] Look into adding `GridItemBody` component (this may not be reusable from component to component)
+- [ ] Cross check data from NOAA and StormGlass for water temp, air temp, and wind consistency
+- [ ] Convert mock JSON API to Express API
 - [x] Refactor `useLocalStorage` custom hook
 - [x] Incorporate new `useLocalStorage` hook into project (Inside app Context)
 - [x] Refactor `useFetch` custom hook
 - [x] Refactor data fetching architecture into `Forecast` component
-- [ ] Cross check data from NOAA and StormGlass for water temp, air temp, and wind consistency
-- [ ] Convert mock JSON API to Express API

 ## Buoys